|

 Oxygen

 The most dramatic case of Niche Construction is oxygen production by photosynthetic cyanobacteria and plants (1).
 It is a many-generations-effect: oxygen is accumulating over many generations.
 It permanently changed the physical environment of every organism, including our own species, on earth.
-This effect is not temporary or canceled out by opposing effects.
+This effect is not temporary or cancelled out by opposing effects.
 It has an extremely strong impact on natural selection.

 Ecological Inheritance

-The first and wellknown inheritance system is DNA.
+The first and well-known inheritance system is DNA.
 The second is ecological inheritance.
 It is independent of DNA inheritance.
 Ecological Inheritance occurs via the physical environment.
 An example of the biological environment are predators.
 Another difference with DNA inheritance is that Ecological Inheritance potentially effects many other organisms.
 For any flying insect a spiders web is a new physical factor in their environment.
 In short, wherever there is ecological inheritance, the evolutionary process is likely to operate in a different manner from that described by Standard Evolutionary Theory (SET).

 Adaptation

-Adapation in evolutionary theory can be described as an answer to the problem posed by the environment.
+Adaptation in evolutionary theory can be described as an answer to the problem posed by the environment.
 But in Niche Construction theory the environment is no longer autonomous, but is partly influenced by the organism itself.
 In general when there is a fit between organism and environment (adaptation) this is caused by the organism has adapted to its environment or the organism has changed its environment.
 Examples: the spider creates a sticky web.
 Next the spider himself inherits a sticky web to which he himself has to adapt to by natural selection (do not stick to your own web!).
 The earthworm (2): without ancestral niche construction by many organisms, including earthworms, topsoil would not exist, so how could earthworms adapt to it?

 Organism and climate

 A cow eats grass, and defecates in its pasture and produces methane (3).
 Here is a general principle that holds for all organisms.
 To stay alive all organisms need energy.
 They get energy from their environment.
 Secondly, they dispose their detritus in their environment.
 So all organisms change their environment in two ways.
 These effects on the environment are left out of standard accounts of the theory of evolution which are about adaptation and genes.
 But biological evolution has consequences for organisms as well as for environments.
 Methane constructs our global atmosphere.
 The atmosphere is a common abiotic environment.
 Since methane is a greenhouse gas, the link with climate and global warming becomes clear.
-Forests influence the CO2 cycle and the hydrological cycle (rainfall, cloudformation).
+Forests influence the CO2 cycle and the hydrological cycle (rainfall, cloud formation).
 Climate change by organisms is an example of Ecological Inheritance (4).
 Niche Construction helps us to see this.
 Neo-Darwinism is not very helpful in this respect.

 Humans